levish0/ochimono/ochimono-ui/THIRD_PARTY_NOTICES.md

 # Third-party notices

+The project is licensed under the GNU Affero General Public License, version 3, as provided in the repository's [LICENSE](../LICENSE).
+The upstream MIT notices below are preserved for the incorporated code; they do not replace the project's AGPL license or license the entire application under MIT.

 ## UI reference and adapted behavior

 Parts of the game UI behavior are adapted from the MIT-licensed code in